 According to a 2019 U.S. Census report, one in five American residents speak a language other than English at home.
 Just over 62 percent of these households speak Spanish, making it the most spoken non-English language in the country.

 Out of those Spanish speakers, 16 percent are between the ages of 5 and 14, which, along with Arabic, is the greatest share of young speakers of any non-English language.
-The number of English language learners (ELLs) is growing exponentially; for example, the Portland (Ore.)
-School District announced this week that it expects its number of multilingual learners to double in the next year.
+The number of English language learners (ELLs) is growing exponentially.
+For example, the Portland (Ore.)
+School District announced that it expects its number of multilingual learners to double in the next year.

 The pathway to become a dual-language educator can be very tedious.
 In many states, on top of having a teaching license, bilingual educators must undergo additional schooling and other procedures to be licensed to provide bilingual education.